SchoolOfCode/bc17-w5-d4-hackathon-rest-api-postgres-super-awesome-team-name/README.md

 -Set up render database link
 (instructions in prev workshop)

+-Clone Repo
+-Install packages
+-Create database in render
+-Add environment variable in Render
+-Add environment variables to.env example and rename the file -Start the app and see if it works
+-Create a basic README with 'getting started' section

+As we are using the exisitng database design (Albums/Artists) -run npm install
+-Add evironment variables to .env.example and rename the file -Try starting the app 'npm run dev'
+-Run the 'npm run reset-database' command to check we can connect and that the reset script works and doesn't error -Begin working on the handlers and helpers
+  -Change helper file name
+  -Change helper file function names
+  -Change the request handler URLS
+  -Test the new request handlers work/can be called

 Milestones:
 -Plan and design your database schema (You should have a minimum of 2 tables that are linked with a primary and foreign key) (We are using exisiting one)